ON THE STREETS OF KATHMANDU

 I was told that these boys wasn´t brothers.
 The older boy was just taking care of that younger one sometimes.
 They all were children from poor families, some of them has lost one of their parents, or both of them.
 The scratch on the face of little boy was caused by fall down.

 When I was hanging around that square, one woman came to me and after asking those trivial questions like "Where are you from...." she started to tell about herself.
 She lost everything in earthquake 2015.
-Her house, some members of her family.
+Her house and some members of her family.
 Finally she decided to left to search some better life and after travelling many places ended up to Kathmandu.
 Now she try to survive by keeping some art school.
 I guessed what was coming, and soon she asked me to come to one shop very near, where all kind of mandalas and other artworks was for sale.
-I bought small one, but without being forced to do it.
+I bought small one, but without being tempted to do so.
 I found there beautiful picture and wanted it.
 She also told me about the children and people living in that area.
-Finally I got her my private guide to few another places in Kathmandu.
+Finally I got her as my private guide to few another places in Kathmandu.
 So, why to complain.

 Pollution is so hard in Kathmandu that most of people prefer to use mask on their face